Morikko/sync-tab-groups/README.md

 ## Menu

 ### From toolbar
+- Open a group
+  - In your current window
-- Open a group in a new window to switch between them more easily
+  - In a new window directly
-- Click on a group already opened to focus the dedicated window
+- Click on a group/tab already opened to focus it in your screen
 - Move tabs between groups by drag and dropping (Create new group included)
 - Change name of your groups
-- Select a tab in any groups by clicking on it
 - Undo for closing and removing groups, don't regret easy click ;)
+- Close/Open tabs from the UI

 ## Private Windows
  - Synchronization: (either) (See extension settings)